If you run an online business, then you must have dealt with choosing between different web hosting types.

 When looking for a server hosting solution, it’s important to choose the right hosting package for your organization.

-Dedicated servers provide fast load times even when facing heavy traffic.
+Single-tenant servers provide fast load times even when facing heavy traffic.
 As their resources are not shared, your website gets 100% of the processing power.
 Shared servers, on the other hand, restrict the amount of resources you can use, which results in slowing down the overall speed of your website.

 Website performance is an important factor to consider when choosing what type of server to get.
 Shared servers host multiple clients on the same hardware, and you will get just a portion of its performance.
-If you opt for a dedicated server, you will enjoy the full potential of the hardware you are paying for.
+If you opt for a single-user server, you will enjoy the full potential of the hardware you are paying for.

 For example, if you experience a spike in traffic on your website, you’d want to have a server that can handle it.
 Since shared servers split hardware resources between users, it’s likely that a surge of traffic will lead to slow website performance.
 However, if you’re hosting your website on a dedicated server, you will have more resources readily available to handle the extra traffic.

-Dedicated servers can provide you with high bandwidth for your hosting needs.
+Single-user servers can provide you with high bandwidth for your hosting needs.
 You can pick how much bandwidth you want, and upgrade/downgrade as you go.

 But when using a shared server, the bandwidth you have access to is limited and shared between all users.
 You can expect to experience slower connectivity if you pick a shared server.
 There are some shared hosting solutions that offer scalable bandwidth too, meaning that the amount of traffic and data that flows between the website and its users is not limited.
 However, as you might’ve guessed, these packages are generally more expensive.

 In terms of cyber security, shared servers tend to be more susceptible to cyber attacks.
 The reason is that the server is shared by multiple users, which gives more opportunities for security breaches.
-On the other hand, dedicated servers offers better security because it only has a single tenant.
+On the other hand, dedicated servers offer better security because it only has a single tenant.

 Shared hosting does not allow customization, as any changes to the back-end would apply to all users of the shared server.
 Some hosting plans allow for flexibility in the features, such as more FTP users or more cloud storage, but this is the limit to personalization.